-Are you a financial advisor with potential employment claims against your former employer?
-If so, the securities attorneys of The White Law Group may be able to help.
+Are you a financial advisor with potential wrongful termination claims against your former employer?
+If so, the securities employment attorneys of The White Law Group may be able to help.

 When it comes to attrition and general employment issues, the brokerage industry is just like any other.
 Unfortunately, financial advisors and other industry professionals are being improperly terminated all of the time.
 Fortunately, there is a way to attempt to recover damages from this improper termination from your former employer – FINRA arbitration.

 Whether or not you realized it or not at the time of your hiring, there was likely a clause in your employment agreement that stated that if you ever had an employment dispute with your broker-dealer employer you agreed to waive the right to bring such claim in Court and would instead submit to arbitrating that claim through FINRA’s Dispute Resolution.

 In addition to FINRA’s regulatory function, the agency also offers a forum for dispute resolution.
 This is usually in the context of customer disputes, but it is also the forum for most all securities employment related disputes.

 Although you have likely waived your right to bring your employment claim in Court, there are actually some benefits to FINRA arbitration.

 First, it is generally less costly than bringing the claim in Court.
 The primary reason for this is that FINRA arbitration strongly discourages the use of depositions (which eliminates the need to pay attorneys to depose every relevant witness in advance of the hearing).